Fair admissions statement

 All requests for deposit refunds need to be submitted no later than 30 days after the official start date of your course.

 - You will not qualify for a deposit refund if:

-- Your offer from the university is withdrawn due to fraudulent documentation or false information in your application at any point in the application stage.
+- Your offer from the College is withdrawn due to fraudulent documentation or false information in your application at any point in the application stage.

 - Your Tier 4 Visa is refused due to fraudulent documentation.

 - Your study plans have changed, for example you have decided to study elsewhere or are no longer planning to study abroad, except when you have informed us of this decision within 14 days of making a deposit payment.